 Matching the style of a bathroom’s bathtub, sink, and toilet to the specific design style of a home may be a goal.
 Luckily, manufacturers offer choices that include many designs.

-- Modern and contemporary bathrooms can benefit from a freestanding tub with sleek, simple lines.
+- Modern and contemporary bathrooms can benefit from a freestanding bathtub with sleek, simple lines.

 - Midcentury aesthetics lean toward angular designs, which could include a drop-in or square freestanding style.

-- Farmhouse-style bathrooms can go a number of ways, but their tubs are generally white and shiny.
+- Farmhouse-style bathrooms can go several ways, but their tubs are generally white and shiny.
 Pedestal-style freestanding tubs and drop-ins installed in rustic-chic alcoves are popular choices.

-Bathtubs come in a variety of sizes, with freestanding tubs having the greatest flexibility.
+Bathtubs come in a variety of sizes, with freestanding bathtubs having the greatest flexibility.
 Since they don’t need to fit into specifically built alcoves or drop-in recesses, they come in nearly any length or width.
 Freestanding tubs are commonly between 60 and 72 inches in length, with a basic width in the 30- to 32-inch range.
-The same size ranges are found with clawfoot tubs.
+The same size ranges are found with claw-foot tubs.

-Bathtub capacities vary across types, and how you intend to use the tub can help narrow down this choice.
+Bathtub capacities vary across types, and the intended use of the tub can help narrow down this choice.
 For instance, 50 gallons or so should suffice for children’s bath nights or cleaning up a muddy canine companion in a standard bathtub.
 Most standard tubs and alcove walk-in tubs have a capacity below 70 gallons.

-If you want a true soak experience, consider a capacity of at least 60 gallons.
-For an extra-deep soak, there are freestanding and clawfoot tubs with capacities up to 80 gallons.
+Those who want a true soak experience should consider a capacity of at least 60 gallons.
+For an extra-deep soak, there are freestanding and claw-foot tubs with capacities of up to 80 gallons.
 A small to midsize whirlpool tub usually falls in this range as well.

 On the upper end, freestanding walk-in tubs may hold 90 gallons of water or more.
 Larger whirlpools have even higher capacities, and a two-person model’s capacity may exceed 170 gallons.